kashif-nawaz/Consolidating_WAN_Backbone_with_EVPN/README.md

 ![topology](./images/topology.png)

 ## Methodology
 Routes learned from the CE (IP prefixes) via the eBGP group "CE1" will be converted into EVPN Type 5 routes using the routing policy "evpn_export."
 Subsequently, these routes will be advertised to remote PEs through MP-iBGP (EVPN signaling), with the vrf-export policy "vrf_export" controlling the advertisement of these EVPN Type 5 routes.
 On the remote PE, the vrf-import policy "vrf_import" will determine which IP-VPN prefixes are accepted from the advertising PE.
 Additionally, the EVPN import policy "evpn_import" will dictate which IP-VPN prefixes will be installed as EVPN Type 5 routes on the receiving PE.
-Once the EVPN Type 5 prefixes are installed on the receiving PE, they will be further redistributed to the CE via the policy "evpn-to-ce."
+Once the EVPN Type 5 prefixes are installed on the receiving PE, they will be further redistributed to the CE2 via the policy "evpn-to-ce."

 ## Configuration
 All configurations are taken from the left-side PE.
 ### VRF Configuration Using EVPN Type 5 Routes
-Appended block of configuration provides funcationaliity to re-dsitrbute IP-VPN routes via MP-iBGP evpn signalling.
+The appended block of configuration (evpn ip-prefix-routes advertise direct-nexthop) enables the conversion of IP prefixes into EVPN Type 5 routes, which are then redistributed as IP-VPN/EVPN Type 5 routes through MP-iBGP EVPN signaling.
 ```
 vrf_sriov_1001 {
     instance-type vrf;